2014

 2014-0494 13 Nov 2014 Nottinghamshire

-Concerns summary Trackside maintenance crews required frequent reminders for vigilance and comprehensive briefings on train routes and safe work methods.
+Concerns summary (AI summary) Trackside maintenance crews required frequent reminders for vigilance and comprehensive briefings on train routes and safe work methods.
 There was also a concern about balancing hearing protection with the ability to hear oncoming trains.

 Historic (No Identified Response)